As a college student, you have a lot on your plate – so maintaining good health is essential.

 - Over the counter medications

-- Flu Vaccines and PPD (Tuberculosis Testing)
+- Flu Clinic and PPD (Tuberculosis Testing)

 - Strep testing, mono testing, urinalysis, glucose testing and pregnancy tests

 - Nutrition advice and weight monitoring

 The Wellness Center provides short-term, professional counseling to students coping with the challenges of college life.
 This includes support with everyday problems like stress management, or more serious problems such as depression or anxiety.
 Counseling services are free to all traditional undergraduate students.

 - Individual, short-term counseling